Easy Swedish pancakes with gluten-free, dairy-free, 100% whole grain and all-purpose flour options.

 I’m pretty sure white whole wheat would also work (use 3/4 cup), although I haven’t tried it.
 But if you try that, know that the pancakes will taste whole wheat-y.

 With strawberry and blueberry season in full swing, I doubt most Swedes would use lingonberry preserves, which everyone seems to associate with Swedish pancakes.
 Swedes, as a whole, love their berries.
-We’d go out into the forest to pick wild blueberries and strawberries and then come home and make waffles or pancakes to go with our berries.
+We’d go out into the forest to pick wild blueberries and strawberries and then come home and make waffles (check out these gluten-free waffles!) or pancakes to go with our berries.

 Although sauces are usually served on the side, I used this homemade honey-sweetened strawberry jam to fill the pancakes.
 They looked nicer that way. :) I just didn’t cook it as long as recommended, which resulted in more of a chunky sauce than a jam.